melonysuga/TANQPR/README.md

 We have provided Wolfram Mathematica 12.0 with a graphical interface in the virtual machine ***vmcai-ae22.ova*** (The user name and password are ***vmcai***).

-If you have already installed Wolfram Mathematica in your PC, you can directly operate the .nb files provided in ***wolframcode*** directory.
+If you have already installed Wolfram Mathematica in your PC, you can directly operate the .nb files provided in ***wolf*** directory.

 Note that the layout of initial data of examples in Linux version is slightly different from Windows/MacOS version.